apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 If your pipeline uses public packages from the [Python Package Index](https://pypi.python.org/), you must make these packages available remotely on the workers.

-For simplest pipelines where a pipeline consists only of a single Python file or a notebook, the easiest way to supply dependencies is to provide a
+For pipelines that consists only of a single Python file or a notebook, the most straightforward way to supply dependencies is to provide a
 `requirements.txt` file.
 For more complex scenarios, define the [pipeline in a package](#multiple-file-dependencies) and consider installing your dependencies in a [custom container](#custom-containers).

 To supply a requirements.txt file: